manycore-research/SpatialLM/README.md

 ## SpatialLM Testset

 We provide a test set of 107 preprocessed point clouds, reconstructed from RGB videos using [MASt3R-SLAM](https://github.com/rmurai0610/MASt3R-SLAM).
-SpatialLM-Testset is quite challenging compared to prior clean RGBD scans datasets due to the noises and occlusions in the point clouds reconstructed from monocular RGB videos.
+SpatialLM-Testset is quite challenging compared to prior clean RGBD scans datasets due to the noise and occlusions in the point clouds reconstructed from monocular RGB videos.

 <div align="center">